Human zoo: Start of human exhibits

 In the 1870s, exhibitions of so-called "exotic populations" became popular throughout the western world.
-Human zoos could be seen in many of Europe's largest cities, such as Paris, Hamburg, London, Milan as well as American cities such as New York City and Chicago.
-Carl Hagenbeck, an animal trader, was one of the early proponents of this trend, when in 1874, at the suggestion of Heinrich Leutemann, he decided to exhibit Sami people with the 'Laplander Exhibition'.
-What differentiated Hagenbeck's exhibit from others, was the fact that he showed these people, with animals and plants, to "re-create", their "natural environment."
+Human zoos could be seen in many of Europe's largest cities, such as Paris, Hamburg, London, and Milan, as well as American cities such as New York City and Chicago.
+Carl Hagenbeck, an animal trader, was one of the early proponents of this trend, when, in 1874, at the suggestion of Heinrich Leutemann, he decided to exhibit Sami people with the 'Laplander Exhibition'.
+What differentiated Hagenbeck's exhibit from others, was that he showed these people, with animals and plants, to "re-create", their "natural environment."
 He sold people the feeling of having travelled to these areas by witnessing his exhibits.
 These exhibits were a massive success, and only became larger and more elaborate.
-From this point forward human exhibitions would lean towards stereotyping, and projecting western superiority.
+From this point forward, human exhibitions would lean towards stereotyping, and projecting western superiority.
 Greater feeding into the Imperialist narrative, that these people's culture merited subjugation.
 It also promoted scientific racism, where they were classified as more or less 'civilized' on a scale, from great apes to western Europeans.

 Hagenbeck would go on to launch a Nubian Exhibit in 1876, and an Inuit exhibit in 1880.
 These were also massively successful.

 Aside from Hagenbeck, the Jardin d'Acclimatation was also a hotspot of ethnological exhibits.
-Geoffroy de Saint-Hilaire, director of the Jardin d'Acclimatation, decided in 1877 to organize two ethnological exhibits that also presented Nubians and Inuit.
+Geoffroy de Saint-Hilaire, director of the Jardin d'Acclimatation, decided, in 1877, to organize two ethnological exhibits that also presented Nubians and Inuit.
 That year, the audience of the Jardin d'acclimatation' doubled to one million.
 Between 1877 and 1912, approximately thirty ethnological exhibitions were presented at the Jardin zoologique d'acclimatation.

 These displays were so successful they were incorporated into both the 1878 and the 1889 Parisian World's Fair, which presented a 'Negro Village'.
 Visited by 28 million people, the 1889 World's Fair displayed 400 indigenous people as the major attraction.

-In Amsterdam the International Colonial and Export Exhibition had a display of people native to Suriname, in 1883.
+In Amsterdam, the International Colonial and Export Exhibition had a display of people native to Suriname, in 1883.

 In 1886, the Spanish displayed natives of the Philippines in an exhibition, as people whom they "civilized".
 This event added flame to the 1896 Philippine revolution.
 Queen Consort of Spain, Maria Cristina of Austria, afterwards institutionalized the business of human zoos.
 By 1887, indigenous Igorot people & animals were sent to Madrid and were exhibited in a human zoo at the newly constructed Palacio de Cristal del Retiro.

-At both the 1893 World's Columbian Exposition and the 1901 Pan-American Exposition Little Egypt a bellydancer, was photographed as a catalogued "type" by Charles Dudley Arnold and Harlow Higginbotha.
+At both the 1893 World's Columbian Exposition and the 1901 Pan-American Exposition Little Egypt, a bellydancer, was photographed as a catalogued "type" by Charles Dudley Arnold and Harlow Higginbotha.

 At the 1895 African Exhibition in The Crystal Palace, around eighty people from Somalia were displayed in an "exotic" setting.

+The Brussels International Exposition (1897) in Tervuren featured a "Congolese Village" that displayed African people in ersatz interpretations of native settings.